bitfashioned/qVault/README.md

 ## 🧠 Project Abstract

 **Sleeve Vault** is a modular cryptographic vault designed to future-proof decentralized assets against quantum threats.
-Our protocol introduces a **dual-key system** combining traditional ECDSA with **hash-based, quantum-resistant fallback signatures** (WOTS+), ensuring long-term secure asset custody.
+Our protocol introduces a **dual-key system** combining traditional ECDSA with **hash-based, quantum-resistant signatures** (WOTS+), ensuring long-term secure asset custody.

 Our mission is to solve one of Web3's most pressing but invisible risks: **the quantum vulnerability of existing wallets and signature schemes**.
 By introducing a post-quantum fallback mechanism, we provide protocols, DAOs, and asset custodians an opt-in pathway to mitigate the long-term risks of quantum computing without sacrificing near-term usability or composability.

 ### Problem Space
-- ECDSA is non-quantum secure (vulnerable to Shor's algorithm).
+- ECDSA is non-quantum secure (a quantum computer can break the Discrete Log Problem).
 - Existing wallets and vaults cannot easily upgrade to quantum-safe mechanisms.
 - DeFi protocols and treasuries risk **total compromise** when quantum computers become practical.